mattcaron/misc_notes/install.linode.ubuntu.22.04.md

           sudo a2ensite rpg.mattcaron.net && sudo systemctl reload apache2

-   1. Create the database and user
+   1. Create the databases and users

        1. Log in to MySQL server and do: